x37v/xnorseq/README.md

 using c++11.. not likely to be real-time safe, ever

+use weak_ptr for periodic evaluators?

+use state objects for periodic evaluators instead of clone?

 start/end and periodic function objects should take a single function that gets sent its state [start, end or middle]

 SchedulePlayer should pass down a boolean to indicate if they've jumped [location changed] in the past tick.
 This way periodics can evaluate if they should keep going.